-This winter fox, among many other white fox pictures, was clicked in Svalbard when I was least expecting to capture something.
-You can buy photos online on my website.
+This winter fox, among many other white fox pictures, was clicked in Svalbard when I was least expecting to capture anything.

-I was back to a land where all I could see were shades of whites and blues.
-Back in the icy world of glaciers and also frozen tundra.
-Back in the land of the midnight sun in all its glory.
+I was in the land where I could only see shades of whites and blues, in the icy world of glaciers and frozen tundra, in the land of the midnight sun in all its glory.
 In the blizzard-ridden sub-zero temperatures where powdered snow mercilessly swept the ground beneath.
-Back in the land where the arctic foxes scoped the frozen vastness, and where the majestic polar bear lumbered across miles of snow and also ice.
+In the land where the arctic foxes scoped the frozen vastness, and where the majestic polar bear lumbered across miles of snow and also ice.
 I was back in Svalbard.

 Swimming in self-doubt

 The temperature was as cold as one could expect in the Arctic.
 Maybe even colder, if that was possible.
 I didn’t know one day from another.
 I was here to capture the polar bear but this trip had not been panning out the way I wanted it to.
 With plenty of winter fox, this time I didn’t want to end up only with fox photographs.
 Wildlife photography requires patience and also I felt I had not given myself enough time to capture what I wanted to.
 The control freak in me wanted to go back in time and pay more attention to the preproduction part of this trip.
 “If only I had given myself more time” is something I kept telling myself.